 Action: Click Log Entries, then select Cleanup Logs from View Logs for more information.
 Close all instances of the browser and try reconnecting from a fresh instance of the browser.

-AM.1810: Please Log Out of the Current Session or Close the Browser before Connecting Again
+AM.1810: Please Log Out of the Current Session or Close the Browser before Connecting Again complete the browser session.

 Possible Cause: You clicked the Exit button.